craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Replaced a block of code in `andSymbolTypeIntoSymtabConstraintV2` with a call to `andSymbolTypeIntoConstraint`.
+Tests passing.
+However, `evalCovered` is now called on every occasion.

 1.1.
 Major rewrite of with `inferStatus` in `mrNarrowTypesByCallExpression`.
 1.2.
 Handle `SyntaxKind.SpreadElement` within `case SyntaxKind.ArrayLiteralExpression` of `mrNarrowTypesInner`.